gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This package contained some early experiments in a new publication model.
 It was incomplete and undocumented.
 It is superseded by the new `org.gradle.api.publish` (incubating) package introduced in Gradle 1.3 so has been removed.

+### External Contributions

+We received a bunch of patches and pull requests in the last weeks.
+We managed to include some of them in this release.
+We want to thank

+* Matt Khan for a fix for GRADLE-2485
+* Gerd Aschemann for fixing GRADLE-2501
+* Cruz Fernandez for fixing the properties sample project
+* Fadeev Alexandr for fixing GRADLE-2461